cpolish/zoom-cli/README.md

-# zoom-cli-func
+# zoom-cli
-A really simple zsh function that lets you open Zoom and join meetings by a specified meeting ID.
+A really simple shell that lets you open Zoom and join meetings by a specified meeting ID.
 Will probably be updated with more stuff later.
 Feel free to add your own things!

 **Usage**:
   zoom [command] \<arguments\>